MaximBacar/BlockSearchJ/README.md

 # BlockSearchJ

-BlockSearchJ is a simple Java library that allows to easily generate from a 12 word mnemonic phrase, the BIP44, BIP49 and BIP84 addresses and to get the associated BTC balance with Blochain.info API.
-The library is only meant to access existing wallets and NOT to create ones.
+BlockSearchJ is a simple Java library that allows to easily generate from a 12 word mnemonic phrase or entropy, the BIP44, BIP49 and BIP84 addresses and get the associated Bitcoin balance using the Blochain.info API.
+The library is only meant to access wallets and get their basic informations, NOT to manage transactions.

 ### Technologies
 * [BitcoinJ](https://github.com/bitcoinj/bitcoinj#getting-started) - for bitcoin algorithms